ajdillhoff/personal-site/content/notes/kernels.md

 where \\(\phi\\) is some function which transforms the input to a feature space.

 Methods that require part or all of the training data to make prediction will benefit from using kernel representations, especially when using high dimensional data.
 Instead of transforming the data into a high dimensional space which may be computationally intractable, a measure of similarity via the _inner product_ is used.
 The inner product is not the projection into some space.
 Instead, it represents the outcome of that projection.

+If the input vector takes on the form of scalar products, it can be represented as a kernel function.

 ## Dual Representation {#dual-representation}